Eric Hambro: Career

-He became a partner in C. J. Hambro & Son.
+He became a partner in C.J.
+Hambro & Son.
 He rose to become chairman of Hambros Bank.

-In July 1900 he was selected as the Conservative candidate to contest the constituency of Wimbledon.
+In July 1900, he was selected as the Conservative candidate to contest the constituency of Wimbledon.
 He was elected unopposed to the House of Commons at the general election held in September 1900.
 He held the seat at the next general election in 1906, with a majority of 2,114 votes over his Liberal opponent, St. George Lane Fox Pitt.

-In April 1907 it was announced that he would be resigning from parliament "on account of additional responsibilities which have been cast upon him in connexion with his business".
+In April 1907, it was announced that he would be resigning from parliament "on account of additional responsibilities which have been cast upon him in connexion with his business".
 He formally left parliament on appointment as Steward of the Manor of Northstead on 27 April 1907.

+Knighthood

-In February 1919 he was appointed a Knight Commander of the Order of the British Empire in recognition of his service at the Ministry of Information during the Great War.
+In February 1919, he was appointed a Knight Commander of the Order of the British Empire in recognition of his service at the Ministry of Information during the Great War.